TheBottleCyber/SimpleLogger/README.md

 ```

 # Settings
-Parameters can be configured in the settings initialization method
+Parameters can be configured in the settings initialization method, you can view it in LoggerSettings.cs